 After working for a few years in a physical therapy clinic, and Haskell Indian Nations University, as an AT, my family moved to Tonganoxie.
 I have worked as the athletic trainer for USD 464 since 2005.
 In 2007, I returned to the classroom and took over the "at-risk" program.
 Since joining the faculty at THS I have taught Care of Athletes, Emergency Medical Response, English 10, and helped begin the Tonganoxie Learning Center (TLC).

 I am an approved clinical instructor for the athletic training educational program at the University of Kansas.
 This gives KU students the opportunity to gain exposure to athletic training in the secondary school setting as well as gain some hands-on experience.

 My family and I live in Tonganoxie.
-My wife teaches at the middle school, and we have two daughters.
-Thankfully, they enjoy athletics; otherwise I might not see them during the school year!
+My wife is the middle school counselor, and we have two daughters.

 |Phone: (913) 416-1460 ext.
 2060||Email: Mark Padfield||Tonganoxie High School

 Tonganoxie KS 66086